1974 Ethiopian coup d'état: Background

-Event
+Events

 In June 1974, the Derg, as it would later be known, was established as the Coordinating Committee of the Armed Forces, Police and Territorial Army.
 In less than three months, it rapidly grew enough to topple the Endelkachew Mekonnen cabinet.

-On 12 September 1974, Haile Selassie was imprisoned by group of police officers under the Coordinating Committee.
-The 58 year-old former crown prince Asfaw Wossen, along many patronages of the emperor, were exiled to London.
+On 12 September 1974, Haile Selassie was imprisoned by a group of police officers under the Coordinating Committee.
+The 58-year-old former crown prince Asfaw Wossen, along with many patronages of the emperor, were exiled to London.
 On 23 November, the Massacre of the Sixty took place, in which 60 officials of Haile Selassie government, including two former prime ministers, were executed by firing squad in Kerchele Prison.
 The execution was heard over Ethiopian Radio in the next day; the council also included General Aman Andom, one of the leaders of the coup, and Haile Selassie's grandson, Admiral Iskinder Desta.
 Further executed people at this time included roughly 200 former cabinet ministers, government officials, provincial governors, and judges who were held in the cellars of the National Palace awaiting trial on charges of corruption and maladministration.

 Inspired by Marxist-Leninist policy, the Coordinating Committee abolished the semi-feudal system and implemented a nationalized system.
 On 21 March 1975, the Derg formally abolished the Ethiopian Empire, along with all imperial titles.
-On 27 August 1975, Haile Selassie died in small apartment inside his palace at the age of 83.
+On 27 August 1975, Haile Selassie died in a small apartment inside his palace at the age of 83.
 Official sources attributed his death to natural causes caused by a prostate operation, but later evidence emerged that suggested he was killed by strangulation in his bed by the order of the military government.